 - Rental reimbursement: This option pays a certain amount, as outlined in your policy, for the daily rental of a car while your auto is in the shop for repairs due to an accident.

 - Towing and roadside service: This option provides towing, and may provide lockout service, gas delivery, tire change, belt replacement, battery replacement and…… This service helps to get your car back on the road or to a reputable garage for servicing.

 - Death Benefits: This is a benefit that is generally paid out should anyone on your policy be involved in an auto accident and not survive.
 (This may be an auto-to-auto accident or an auto-pedestrian accident)

 What if my coverages are too low?

 Most people don’t understand that if their auto coverage is inadequate, they will be required to pay out-of-pocket for the expenses.
 As you consider your policy needs, it is important to keep the coverage limits in mind.
 This is because the costs of a severe crash can quickly exceed the limits and legal defense costs can be devastating to a family, even if you are not at fault.
-If you do get into legal trouble we recommend you seek help from a Utah insurance law attorney.
 We will help guide you through finding the correct limits to suit your family’s needs and budget.

 We work with drivers every day, answering questions similar to those above to help them minimize the effect a potential auto accident would have on their finances.
 In addition, we find discounts that are appropriate for each client to help keep costs down.
 We make sure we do all the work for you!